 All cats will need to be confined after surgery to ensure they have fully recovered from anesthesia - male cats for 24 hours, female cats for 48 hours, & pregnant females for 72 hours.

-Additionally, each cat will receive:
+Additionally, depending on the clinic each cat may receive:

 Time-released pain medication injection